-The Neighborhood park is also envisioned as one of the central gathering places for residents of The Village.
-This recreation area is planned to include a childrens play area surrounded by lush landscaping, enhanced paving, and sculpted turf which will provide opportunities for relaxation, active play, and outdoor gatherings.
-The community center, pool terrace, and pool will provide residents with opportunities for active community recreation and pool-side festivities.
+The Neighborhood park si also envisioned as one of the central gathering places for residents of The Village.and the greater Oxnard community.

+This park is planned to include a court play area surrounded by lush landscaping, enhanced paving, and sculpted turf which will provide opportunities for relaxation, active play, and outdoor gatherings.